Originate/exosphere/documentation/tutorial/part_2/03_web_server.md

   </tr>
 </table>

-Let's build the first service that we have described in our application configuration: the web server!
+Let's build the first service for our web application: the web server!
 If we would be building our Todo app as a traditional monolithic application, the web server would be the only code base and perform all of the application's functionality: